Using Nvidia vGPU on Proxmox VE

 Description: num_heads=4, frl_config=45, framebuffer=1024M, max_resolution=5120x2880, max_instance=8

-You can also access it via. nvidia-smi Check.
+You can also use nvidia-smi Check

 nvidia-smi vgpu